4-L3X/racfhound/README.md

 ```

 ## Intro
-RacfHound is a simple Bloodhound ingestor for the RACF database in z/OS mainframes, written in Python.
+During a journey to learn more about the world, I thought it would be nice to build a Bloodhound ingestor for the RACF database in z/OS.
+RacfHound, therefore, is a simple RACF to Bloodhound collector and ingestor, written in Python.
+Enumeration and collection works by running TSO commands from the USS space via SSH.
 Current supported classes are GROUP, USER, FACILITY, SURROGAT, UNIXPRIV, DATASET, GCICSTRN and TCICSTRN.

 ## Installation
 ```bash